-Brew Up: Tea Has ‘Lifesaving’ Potential And Can fight Off Killer Diseases
+Brew Up: Tea Has ‘Lifesaving’ Potential And Can Fight Off Killer Diseases

 Tea Makes you Loopy

 Hefti, who suffered serious leg injuries in Iraq two years prior to breaking the record, took part in the stunt to raise funds for RAF personnel and their families.
-As a passenger the Corporal completed 14 loop-the-loops while enjoying a relaxing cuppa!
+As a passenger, the Corporal completed 14 loop-the-loops while enjoying a relaxing cuppa!

 [Featured Image by Laurence Griffiths/Getty Images]